 Mobile First?
 Puh-leez.
 China Is Already Going Mobile Only

 You hear it all the time, and you’ve been hearing it for years: China’s mobile usage numbers are out the roof.
-As far back as 2010, Nielsen reported7 that “mobile consumers in China have surpassed their American counterparts when it comes to using the devices to access the Internet.”
+As far back as 2010, Nielsen reported that “mobile consumers in China have surpassed their American counterparts when it comes to using the devices to access the Internet.”
 And the market’s only getting bigger.
-A July 2014 article from The Next Web8 adds to the throng of media trumpeting that truth:
+A July 2014 article from The Next Web adds to the throng of media trumpeting that truth:

-Chinese users accessing the internet via mobile grew to 83.4 percent as of June 2014, for the first time surpassing the percentage of users who access the internet via PCs (80.9 percent).
+"Chinese users accessing the internet via mobile grew to 83.4 percent as of June 2014, for the first time surpassing the percentage of users who access the internet via PCs (80.9 percent)."

 “But everyone in the Western world has a smartphone,” you think.
 You’ve got one, yeah?
 You probably don’t know anyone who doesn’t, so it’s hard to imagine an increased level of saturation or to imagine that the difference between China usage and non-China usage could be significant.
 There is, though, and I would argue that the difference is evident not in the number of mobile users, but rather in the level of mobile-centrism.
 A few statistics out there support this theory, but they don’t encapsulate the story the way that anecdotal evidence does, so let me offer some, based on my own experience: